Neural Networks and (Virtual) Extended Formulations: Introduction

 \subsection{Further Related Work}

-In this paper we aim to prove lower bounds on neural networks representing combinatorial optimization problems.
-Complementing upper bounds can be found in~\cite{hertrich2024relu} for minimum spanning trees and maximum flows.
-Furthermore, in~\cite{hertrich2023provably}, similar upper bounds for the knapsack problem are given, even though they are different in flavor because some integrality assumptions are made.
+In this paper our lever to prove lower bounds on neural networks is combinatorial optimization problems.
+Complementing upper bounds were established by \citet{hertrich2024relu} for minimum spanning trees and maximum flows and by \citet{hertrich2025arithmetic} for regular matroids.
+The latter result also shows that $\vxc(P)\in O(n^3)$ for $P$ being the base polytope of a regular matroid with $n$ elements.
+This is a first example for which $\vxc(P)$ is smaller than the best known upper bound on $\xc(P)$, which is $O(n^6)$ in this case~\citep{aprile2022regular}.
+Furthermore, \citet{hertrich2023provably} proved neural network constructions for the knapsack problem, even though they are different in flavor because some integrality assumptions are made.

-Concerning the general expressivity of (piecewise linear) neural networks, the celebrated \emph{universal approximation theorems} state that a single layer of neurons is sufficient to approximate any continuous function on a bounded domain; see \cite{cybenko1989approximation} for the original version for sigmoid activation functions and \cite{leshno1993multilayer} for a version that encompasses ReLU.
+Concerning the general expressivity of (piecewise linear) neural networks, the celebrated \emph{universal approximation theorems} state that a single layer of neurons is sufficient to approximate any continuous function on a bounded domain; see \citet{cybenko1989approximation} for the original version for sigmoid activation functions and \citet{leshno1993multilayer} for a version that encompasses ReLU.
 However, such shallow neural networks usually require a large number of neurons.
-A sequence of results demonstrates that deeper networks sometimes require exponentially fewer neurons to represent the same functions; see, e.g., \cite{arora2018understanding, eldan2016power}.
-In terms of exact representation, it is known that a function can be represented if and only if it is CPWL~\cite{arora2018understanding}, and it is still an open question whether constant depth is sufficient to do so~\cite{hertrich2023towards,haase2023lower}.
-Interestingly, also for this question, monotone networks seem to be more amenable for proving lower bounds than their non-monotone counterparts~\cite{valerdi2024minimal}.
-Furthermore, the related question of how to efficiently write a non-convex CPWL function as a difference of two convex ones received quite some attention recently~\cite{brandenburg2024decomposition, tran2024minimal}.
+A sequence of results demonstrates that deeper networks sometimes require exponentially fewer neurons to represent the same functions; see, e.g., \citet{arora2018understanding, eldan2016power, telgarsky2016benefits}.
+While these works contain exponential lower bounds on the size of neural networks, they are focused on shallow networks.
+In contrast, we aim to prove lower bounds regardless of the depth.

+In terms of exact representation, it is known that a function can be represented if and only if it is CPWL \citep{arora2018understanding}, and it is still an open question whether constant depth is sufficient to do so \citep{hertrich2023towards,haase2023lower,grillo2025depth,bakaev2025better}.
+Interestingly, also for this question, monotone networks and ICNNs seem to be more amenable for proving lower bounds than their non-monotone counterparts \citep{valerdi2024minimal,bakaev2025depth}.
+Furthermore, the related question of how to efficiently write a non-convex CPWL function as a difference of two convex ones received quite some attention recently \citep{brandenburg2024decomposition, tran2024minimal}.
+A neural network architecture that explicitly learns differences of convex functions was proposed by \citet{sankaranarayanan2022cdinn}.